mridubhatnagar/blogs-backup/ckzzycwhi01l525nv44js8y71.md

  During summers his way of waking us up was to close the room fan.
 Assuming we on our own would wake up due to sweating.
 9:00 AM in the morning used to feel 11:00 AM to him.
 And, we used to often hear half the day has already passed and you haven't got up yet.
 This time, I too tried waking you up.
 I couldn't wake you up.
-The clock was striking at the same time.
+The time in the clock was the exact same.
 Your tricks didn't work on you.
 I remember asking you Where have you gone?
 We were yet to go places together.
 I was too late to question.

 Winters for him used to be about waking 4-5 times in the night.
 To check and ensure that we are inside our blankets.
 And, not feeling cold.